bearworks/URPSeaCloudFog/README.md

 2.To use MixAtmosFog(inout half3 color, float3 worldPos) to object's shader instead of URP's fog builtin-shader code.

-For example, For example, in the file TerrainLitPasses.hlsl, change code as following:
+For example, in the file TerrainLitPasses.hlsl, to change code as following:

 color.rgb = MixFog(color.rgb, fogCoord); -> MixAtmosFog(color.rgb, worldPos); // need worldPos

 ![](./Image/URPSeaCloudFog4.png)

-There is a Unlit Shadergraph currently that uses AtmosFogNode (as the cube material in above figure) in this repository.
+There is a Unlit shadergraph currently that uses AtmosFogNode (as the cube material in above figure) in this repository.

 Reference:
 http://advances.realtimerendering.com/s2017/DecimaSiggraph2017.pdf